 Having piloted Learjets for over five thousand hours myself, I couldn’t agree more with this statement.
 With many modifications now on the market to improve on what is already great, including the “Batwing ZR-lite” mod, which is proven to decrease time to climb, increase range, decrease runway lengths, decrease fuel consumption, etc., the Learjet will continue to be one of my all-time favorite aircraft.

 Another great modification to the already wonderful Garrett 731 engines on the Learjet 35 are Dash 3C engines.
-The Learjet 35 has a long history of being over powered, all while sipping fuel.
+The Learjet 35 has a long history of being overpowered, all while sipping fuel.
 Simply put, pilots love flying over-powered aircraft and having power reserves.
-Pilots also love flying an aircraft that are fuel misers.
+Pilots also love flying aircraft that are fuel misers.
 The modern Learjet covers both bases.

 Having just flown the Learjet 35 with these dash 3C engines, all I can say is wow!
 I was truly impressed with the already wonderful performance being improved upon.
 The aircraft climbs like a rocket on steroids.
 Time to climb to altitudes where already great fuel consumption is even lower is greatly reduced.
 I find myself pulling the power back at times when the power would normally be left alone, saving even more fuel.

 Perhaps one day, I can get my hands on a graphite grey color paint on a Learjet 35 or 36, with fire engine red trim, a ZR-lite Bat Wing modification, and the dash 3C engines, all in one beautiful package, while flying swimsuit supermodels to photo shoots on some isolated island?
 Until then I will continue to fly today’s business jets and report on industry trends and what’s new.